From Glaciers to Gondolas: The Best Things to do in Girdwood, Alaska

 Don’t go near the mudflats though, while they look stable they are dangerous and people have died here.
 The coastal silt is like quicksand, you don’t want to mess with this, please use extreme caution.

-Where to Eat in Girdwood Alaska
+Great Spots to Dine in Girdwood

 Being a smallish town, there aren’t too many options for where to dine in Girdwood, Alaska.
 But lucky for you the options that are there are amazing.
 Check out our picks for where to eat during your travels and exploring all the best things to do in Girdwood, Alaska.

-- Chair 5 – This cozy restaurant has a laidback lodge vibe and cool decor ranging from antique signs to neon beer signs set inside a wooden cabin.
+• Chair 5 Restaurant – This cozy restaurant has a laidback lodge vibe and cool decor ranging from antique signs to neon beer signs set inside a wooden cabin.
 This is a great stop for lunch or dinner with a menu full of amazing seafood dishes, pizza, burgers, and more.
 The entire experience just gives you an Alaska feel and the food is especially tasty.

-- Jack Sprat – One of the fancier options as well as offering an amazing ambiance is Jack Sprat.
+• Jack Sprat – One of the fancier options as well as offering an amazing ambiance is Jack Sprat.
 The location is incredible with a view of the mountains in this wooden lodge style building.
 Open for lunch and dinner you can feast on one of their signature Alaskan seafood dishes, vegan or vegetarian fare, as well as a variety of other creative dishes that your taste buds won’t forget.

-- Girdwood Brewing food trucks – If you’re looking for a more casual option for dining while you enjoy a local brew we recommend stopping by Girdwood Brewing and eating at whichever food truck is there!
+• Girdwood Brewing food trucks – If you’re looking for a more casual option for dining while you enjoy a local brew we recommend stopping by Girdwood Brewing and eating at whichever food truck is there!
 We enjoyed an amazing hearty bowl of chili during our visit that was the perfect way to warm us up on a chilly day and it also paired well with the amazing beers on tap.

-- Sakura Asian Bistro – If you’re looking for some of the freshest sushi, seafood, and cocktails then we recommend Sakura Asian Bistro located in Alyeska Resort.
+• Sakura Asian Bistro – If you’re looking for some of the freshest sushi, seafood, and cocktails then we recommend Sakura Asian Bistro located in Alyeska Resort.
 Open seasonally, this was one of our favorite dining experiences, probably because we are fans of amazing sushi.
 From Atlantic salmon to king crab and amazing tempura, you can’t go wrong with what you order here.

-Where to Stay in Girdwood Alaska
+Alyeska Resort in Girdwood Alaska

 Besides having cozy rooms with views, there are amazing restaurants on site, trails around the resort where you can spot wildlife, and access to the Alyeska Aerial Tram, one of our picks for the best things to do in Girdwood.